-Maybe she should've dressed up more like Ginny kept on insisting, then maybe Ron wouldn't have… Apparently she wasn't quite out of tears because they began to fall once more as her thoughts wavered.
+Maybe she should've dressed up more like Ginny kept on insisting, then maybe Ron wouldn't have… Hermione couldn't help but think as doubts began to surface.
+Apparently she wasn't quite out of tears because they began to fall once more as her thoughts wavered.
 But she wasn't sure what she crying about anymore.
 Were the tears for Ron, or for the times she wasted trying to be the girl that Ron always wanted?

 The tears stopped as she tried to find the answer to her question.

-She was still contemplating the question when she got out of the shower, quickly putting on a robe, then making her daily coffee.
+She was still contemplating when she got out of the shower then quickly putting on a robe, before making her daily coffee.